-This tour of Compiegne takes you to a place which the kings and queens of France visited frequently.
-Much of what you see, however, is the result of the efforts of Jacques and Jacques Ange Gabriel.
-This is where Louis XVI was first introduced to Marie Antoinette in 1770.
-Forty years later, her great niece, Marie Louise, arrived here from Austria to meet her husband after her marriage-by-proxy to Napoleon I. The Compiegne Palace was also the favorite residence of Napoleon III and empress Eugenie.
-A two hour tour of the apartments of the palace evokes these and other historic events that took place here.
+This private tour of Compiègne takes you to a place which the kings and queens of France visited frequently.
+Much of what you see, however, is the result of the efforts of the renowned masters of classical French architecture, Jacques and Ange-Jacques Gabriel.
+It is where Louis XVI first met Marie Antoinette in 1770.
+Forty years later, her great niece, Marie Louise, arrived here from Austria to meet her husband after her marriage-by-proxy to Napoléon I. The Compiègne Palace was also the favorite residence of Napoléon III and empress Eugénie.
+A two hour tour of the apartments and park of the palace evokes these and other historic events that took place here.

-The palace also houses a fascinating collection of some fifty historic vehicles, from 18th C. coaches, to 19th C. omnibuses and early 20th C. motor cars.
-World War I buffs can also visit in the near-by forest a prototype of the railway car in which Marechal Foch accepted the German surrender at the end of WWI and Hitler accepted the French surrender early in WWII.
+The palace also houses a fascinating collection of some fifty historic vehicles, from 18th C. coaches, to 19th C. omnibuses and early 20th C. automobiles.
+World War I buffs can also visit in the near-by forest a prototype of the railway car in which Maréchal Foch accepted the German surrender at the end of WWI and Hitler accepted the French surrender early in WWII.

-Paris Luxury Tours usually proposes this tour of Compiegne in conjunction with its tour of Senlis and its tour of Chantilly, to make a complete one day excursion from Paris.
-For details of those tours, please click on the appropriate selections at the left of this page.
+Paris Luxury Tours usually proposes this private tour of Compiègne in conjunction with its tour of Senlis and its tour of Chantilly, to make a complete one day excursion from Paris.
+For details of those tours, please click on the appropriate selections in the Private Day Tours from Paris drop-down menu.